 Even in the 21st century, African Americans face disparity in medical care.
 For example, implicit bias among medical personnel can lead to stereotyping Black patients, not taking complaints seriously, and medical misdiagnosis.
 For example, a Johns Hopkins study revealed that minority stroke patients were 20-30% more likely to be misdiagnosed.
 Further research shows that African American mothers are more likely than white mothers to experience all forms of pregnancy loss and to die of pregnancy-related complications.
 In addition, African American babies are more likely to be stillborn than white babies.

-At Schochor, Federico and Staton, P.A., our skilled, knowledgeable Maryland malpractice attorneys fight for the rights of patients victimized by medical errors and neglect.
+At Schochor, Staton, Goldberg, and Cardea, P.A., our skilled, knowledgeable Maryland malpractice attorneys fight for the rights of patients victimized by medical errors and neglect.

 Celebrating freedom with a Juneteenth holiday